tmnewt/pyport/README.md

 # Python Finance Portfolio Research

 Repo intended to assist in portfolio strategy research.
 Built on python.
-Currently in early stages of development.
+Currently in the very early stages of development.

+## Why I'm doing this.
+I'm mainly doing this for myself so that I might learn and grow.
+When I worked on the original project back in graduate school I found this to be the type of work that put all my skills to use and then some.
+It felt like all my classes had led to this one project.
+By expanding this project I can keep those skills sharp and hopefully learn along the way.
+All feedback and/or help is appreciated!

+## Ok, so...

-Most of the repo will be in the form of Jupyter notebooks detailing design, uses of code, examples of results, etc. Will also allow for others to replicate and verify others findings.
+Most of the repo will be in the form of Jupyter notebooks detailing design, uses of code, examples of results, etc. Will also allow for others to replicate and verify others' findings.

 You can read the Jupyter notebooks here on Github.
 I will be uploading the actual code as `.py` files.
 If you do not see runnable code in the form fo a `.py` file let me know and I'll add it.
 I don't want anyone wasting their time copying the code from the notebooks when there should be a `.py` file.